junxit/us-congress-bills-112/metadata.md

 - 2012-03-29 — The House rose from the Committee of the Whole House on the state of the Union to report H. Con.
 Res.
 112.
 - 2012-03-29 — The previous question was ordered pursuant to the rule. (consideration: CR H1794)
 - 2012-03-29 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of the Honda amendment in the nature of a substitute, which had been debated on earlier and on which further proceedings had been postponed.
+- 2012-04-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 354.
+- 2012-04-16 — Received in the Senate and referred to the Committee on the Budget.
+- 2012-04-16 — Senate Committee on the Budget discharged pursuant to Section 300 of the Congressional Budget Act.
+- 2012-04-16 — Senate Committee on the Budget discharged pursuant to Section 300 of the Congressional Budget Act.